Frequently Asked Questions

 Why do you give to the charities that you do?

 We choose most based on their effectiveness.
 This is a consideration of how much good they can do for each dollar spent.
 They are externally audited and rigorously tested.
 And some charities are 100s of times more effective than others.
-For example it costs of approximately AUD80 for tracoma surgery to cure somone of blindness in the poorest countries.
+For example it costs of approximately AUD80 for trachoma surgery to cure someone of blindness in the poorest countries.
 Compare this to AUD50,000 for training a guide dog in Australia.

 Why don’t you give more to local charities?

 We believe all people deserve dignity and the same consideration.
 People don’t choose the circumstances they were born into.
 If we can help 100 people instead of 1, in our view that is the right thing to do.
+There is much misery and incredible discrepancy in health outcomes in Australia with indigenous people particularly affected.
+But there is a vast amount of money being directed to programs here already and it appears to be system change that is needed.
+The same will apply at a global scale once the most extreme cases of disparity are addressed.

 Do you give back to community in any other ways?